Canon de 75 modèle 1897: World War I

+Interwar and World War II

-By the early 1930s, the only US artillery units that remained horse-drawn were those assigned to infantry and cavalry divisions.
-During the 1930s, most M1897A2 and A3 (French made) and M1897A4 (American made) guns were subsequently modernized for towing behind trucks by mounting it on the modern carriage M2A3 which featured a split trail, pneumatic rubber tires allowing towing at any speed, an elevation limit increased to 45 degrees, and traverse increased to 30 degrees left and right.
+By the early 1930s, the only U.S. artillery units that remained horse-drawn were those assigned to infantry and cavalry divisions.
+During the 1930s, most M1897A2 and A3 (French made) and M1897A4 (American made) guns were subsequently modernized for towing behind trucks by mounting it on the modern carriage M2A2 which featured a split trail, pneumatic rubber tires allowing towing at any speed, an elevation limit increased to 45 degrees, and traverse increased to 30 degrees left and right.
 Along with new ammunition, these features increased the effective range and allowed the gun to be used as an anti-tank gun, in which form it equipped the first tank destroyer battalions.

-In 1941, these guns began to become surplus when they were gradually being replaced by the M2A1 105 mm M101 split-trail Howitzer; some were removed from their towed carriages and installed on the M3 Half-Track as the M3 Gun Motor Carriage (GMC) tank destroyers.
+In 1941, these guns began to become surplus when they were gradually being replaced by the M2A1 105 mm M101 split-trail Howitzer; some were removed from their towed carriages and installed on the M3 Half-Track as the M3 gun motor carriage (GMC) tank destroyers.
+However, equipment shortages led to the M1897s remaining in the inventory of U.S. Army units in the Philippine Islands as well as in artillery units of the Philippine Army as of December 1941, and they would be used in action against the Japanese before the Allied forces in the Philippines surrendered in May 1942.
 M3 GMCs were used in the Pacific theater during the Battle for the Philippines and by Marine Regimental Weapons Companies until 1944.
 The M3 GMC also formed the equipment of the early American tank destroyer battalions during operations in North Africa and Italy, and continued in use with the British in Italy and in small numbers in Northern Europe until the end of the war.
 Many others were used for training until 1942.

-The 75mm M2 and M3 tank guns of the M3 Lee and M4 Sherman Medium tanks, the 75mm M6 tank gun of the M24 Chaffee light tank and the 75mm gun of the -G and -H subtypes of the B-25 Mitchell bomber all used the same ammunition as the M1897.
-The 75mm Pack Howitzer M1 used the same projectiles fired from a smaller 75x272R case.
+The 75 mm M2 and M3 tank guns of the M3 Lee and M4 Sherman Medium tanks, the 75 mm M6 tank gun of the M24 Chaffee light tank and the 75 mm gun of the -G and -H subtypes of the B-25 Mitchell bomber all used the same ammunition as the M1897.
+The 75 mm Pack Howitzer M1 used the same projectiles fired from a smaller 75×272R case.

-Contemporary usage
+Post-war usage

+After World War II, the Canon de 75 modèle 1897 remained in service or kept in reserve with a few countries in Africa, Asia, and Latin America including: Cameroon, Cambodia, Laos, Mexico, Morocco, and Upper Volta (modern Burkina Faso) as late as 1977.

-The Canon de 75 modèle 1897 is still used in France as a saluting gun.
-When the French Army discarded its 105 HM2 howitzers to replace them with MO-120-RT mortars, only 155mm artillery pieces remained, for which no blank cartridges were available.
-The Army then recommissioned two Canon de 75 modèle 1897, then located at the Musée de l'Artillerie de Draguignan.
-They are used for State ceremonies.
+The gun is still used in France as a saluting gun.
+When the French Army discarded its 105 HM2 howitzers to replace them with MO-120-RT mortars, only 155 mm artillery pieces remained, for which no blank cartridges were available.
+The Army therefore recommissioned two Canon de 75 modèle 1897, then located at the Musée de l'Artillerie de Draguignan.
+They are used for state ceremonies.